 Domestic tuition fees are subject to the Tuition Framework of the Government of Ontario.
-The Government’s new Tuition Framework for the period 2013-14 to 2016-17 limits tuition increases for domestic students who are continuing in their programs to 3% for TST Basic Degree programs.
-It limits increases to 4% for students entering prior to 2013-14 in Advanced Degree programs and to 5% for students entering in Advanced Degree programs in 2013-14 and beyond.
-The TST will adhere to the new Framework and maximum tuition fee increases for continuing full-time domestic students will follow the above-noted caps.
+The Government’s new Tuition Framework for the period 2013-2014 to 2016-2017 limits tuition increases for domestic students who are continuing in their programs to 3% for TST Basic Degree programs.
+It limits increases to 4% for students entering prior to 2013-2014 in advanced degree programs and to 5% for students entering in advanced degree programs in 2013-2014 and beyond.
+The Toronto School of Theology (TST) will adhere to the new Framework and maximum tuition fee increases for continuing full-time domestic students will follow the above-noted caps.
 Tuition Fees for International students are not subject to the Tuition Framework of the Government of Ontario, however base tuition fees for international students have historically increased annually between 5% and 10%.

-To determine your tuition fees for the 2013-14 Academic Year, select the table below applicable to your circumstances:
+To determine your tuition fees for the 2014-2015 Academic Year, select the table below applicable to your circumstances:

 Different Types of Fees

-a.
-Program: Fees are assessed as a flat rate amount; there may be a full-time and/or part-time rate.
+- Academic Fees - Programs: Fees are assessed as a flat rate amount; there may be a full-time and/or part-time rate.
 The Tuition Tables show these fees per session (normally two per academic year).

-2. Minimum Charge: A minimum charge of $242.00 will be charged to students who cancel their registration in the Fall-Winter session on or after the published date for the first day of classes in accordance with the Refund Schedule applicable to the student's program.
+- Minimum Charge: A minimum charge of $249.00 will be charged to students who cancel their registration in the Fall-Winter session on or after the published date for the first day of classes in accordance with the Refund Schedule applicable to the student's program.

-3. Incidental: Compulsory fees for campus and student services (societies).
+- Incidental: Compulsory fees for campus and student services (societies).

-5. Ancillary: Fees relating to enrolment in a specific course or program or for individual circumstances.
+- Ancillary: Fees relating to enrolment in a specific course or program or for individual circumstances.

-International Students - New for 2013-14
+International Students - New from 2013-2014

 The provincial government has announced that in 2013-2014 it will be reducing its operating grants to each Ontario university by an amount equal to $750 for each entering international student (excluding doctoral stream students) plus another $75 per international student (excluding doctoral stream students).
 These amounts are called International Student Recovery deductions.
 TST member colleges will be charging its international students (except doctoral students) higher tuition fees to offset these deductions.
-The TST regrets the additional financial burden this change imposes on our international students.
+TST regrets the additional financial burden this change imposes on our international students.
 These fees have been included in the tuition amounts found in the Tuition Tables.

 Fees Invoice and Payment

-1. Fall semester (September to December)
+- Fall semester (September to December)

-2. Winter semester (January to April)
+- Winter semester (January to April)

-3. Summer semester (May to August)
+- Summer semester (May to August)